Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 Key Milestones Timeline

-• 1967: Debut album The Piper at the Gates of Dawn.
+• 1967: Debut album The Piper at the Gates of Dawn captures the band at its most playful, strange, and visionary.

 • 1973: Global breakthrough with The Dark Side of the Moon.

-• 1975: Wish You Were Here refines the band’s emotional and sonic identity.
+• 1975: Wish You Were Here refines the band’s emotional and sonic identity while confronting absence, memory, and the ghost of Barrett.

-• 1977: Animals turns social critique into arena-sized progressive rock.
+• 1977: Animals turns social critique into hard-edged, large-scale progressive rock.

 • 1979: The Wall becomes a cultural event and a rock opera landmark.